The Four Types of Wedges in Golf

 4. Sole Grind

 Many wedge manufacturers grind the soles of their wedges to tailor each club to specific playing styles or surfaces.
 A heel grind, for example, removes material from the wedge's heel, allowing you to open the face for extra high flop shots.
-Tiger Woods uses a lob wedge with a heel grind for exactly this reason.
+For this reason, Tiger Woods uses a lob wedge with a heel grind.

-Unlike loft or bounce angle, which are concrete measurements and consistent from manufacturer to manufacturer, sole grinds can be brand-specific.
-While all heel grinds provide the same general type of shot-making flexibility, you may prefer one manufacturer's heel grind over another.
+Unlike loft or bounce angles, which are concrete measurements consistent from manufacturer to manufacturer, sole grinds can be brand-specific.
+While all heel grinds provide the same type of shot-making flexibility, you may prefer one manufacturer's heel grind over another.

 5. Grooves

-You know your wedge's face has grooves, but do you know why?
+You know your wedge's face has grooves, but why?
 Those grooves serve two important purposes.

-First, they wick away moisture, dirt and debris in the same way your car's tires do.
+First, they wick away moisture, dirt, and debris like your car's tires.
 This ensures clean, consistent contact, shot after shot.

 Second, they increase backspin on your shots, which gives you three additional benefits: